archguard/rfcs/README.md

 ## When you need to follow this process

-You should consider using this process if you intend to make "substantial" changes to React or its documentation.
+You should consider using this process if you intend to make "substantial" changes to ArchGuard or its documentation.
 Some examples that would benefit from an RFC are:

   - A new feature that creates new API surface area, and would